imagej/imagej.github.io/pages/Profiling_Java_Code.md

 particular the **duration** and the **filename** parameters.)

-After the JUnit test finishes, call *Java Mission Control* via the `jmc` executable (it lives in the JDK's *bin/* directory),  the *.jfr* file, click on the *Code* button in the center of the Mission Control window, select the *Hot Methods* tab of the big panel (confusingly, the tabs are at the bottom) and inspect the stack traces.
+After the JUnit test finishes, call *Java Mission Control* via the `jmc` executable (it lives in the JDK's *bin/* directory), {% include bc content="File | Open File" %} the *.jfr* file, click on the *Code* button in the center of the Mission Control window, select the *Hot Methods* tab of the big panel (confusingly, the tabs are at the bottom) and inspect the stack traces.

 ## VisualVM